Yrahcaz7/The-Septenary-Forest/documentation/layer-features.md

 - `effectDescription`: **optional**.
 A function that returns a description of this effect.
 If the text stays constant, it can just be a string.

-- `layerShown()`: **optional**, A function returning a bool which determines if this layer's node should be visible on the tree.
+- `layerShown()`: **optional**.
+A function returning a boolean which determines if this layer's node should be visible on the tree.
 It can also return "ghost", which will hide the layer, but its node will still take up space in the tree.
     Defaults to true.

 - `hotkeys`: **optional**.
 An array containing information on any hotkeys associated with this layer: